 For instance, the word, Mother.

 Say the word.
 Let it roll around your mouth until you can taste it.
 What images does it conjure up?
-What feelings come with
+What feelings come with those images?

 All of what you've just re-experienced was unpacked and released by the simple arrangement of six letters: M-O-T-H-E-R. To me, that's power.
 The letters by themselves are meaningless.